nais/doc/addons/kafka.md

 ## Application design guidelines

-The NAIS platform might rotate credentials at any time.
-This implies that your application must handle errors concerning invalid credentials by either:
+The NAIS platform will rotate credentials at regular intervals, and when topic configuration changes.
+This implies that your application must handle errors concerning invalid credentials.
+When this error occurs you must either:

 1. reloading credentials from disk, then retrying the connection, or
 2. trigger a restart by either terminating the application or reporting an unhealthy state.